 Really, where does the time go?
 Recent (well, since may…) reads in no particular order (and probably missing a few):

-The Harry Potter series.
+The series that will no longer be named.
 All in a row.
 Lovely.
 I am still pretty happy with the ending, but noticed a few minor inconsistencies along the way this time.
-Not that it matters much, it’s still a fantastic series.

 Lessons from the Land of Pork Scratchings by Greg Gutfeld.
 Abysmal.
 Didn’t finish it.
 I’ll be writing more about it at some point, because, really!
 But, you know, take this as a warning to stay WELL away.